iot-bus/iot-bus-mozilla-iot-examples-platformio/README.md

 This example is a simple integer calculator that creates a Thing that exposes the two numbers, the last function and the result.
 It requires the IoT-Bus display.

-## IoT-Bus_Relay_Touch_Display_Touch
+## IoT-Bus_Relay_Thing and IoT-Bus_Relay_Thing_Display_Touch

-This example uses an IoT-Bus relay board together with an IoT-Bus Io processor and IoT-Bus Display to expose the relay status and to enable the user to change through your mozilla-iot domain.
-The current status of the relay is also shown on the display.
+These examples uses an IoT-Bus relay board together with an IoT-Bus Io processor to expose the relay status and to enable the user to change through your mozilla-iot domain.
+In the second example the current status of the relay is also shown on the display.
 The touchscreen is enabled so it can be switched on and off locally.
-That status will be reflected by mozilla-iot.
+The status will be reflected by mozilla-iot.